pocketpixels/PhotoAppLink/README.md

 1. Open the included file `photoapplink_debug.plist` in XCode.
 This is a sample plist that describes a few PhotoAppList compatible apps, including the test app.
 2. This plist contains an array of dictionaries representing the supported apps.
 Duplicate one of these dictionaries and customize it for your app (see below for a description of the fields).
 3. Save this file, copy it to your Dropbox public folder and get it’s URL (via the Dropbox context menu in the Finder).
-4. Open PALConfig.h in the project for the sending app and change the URL of the `#define DEBUG_PLIST_URL` to your own edited plist’s URL.
+4. Open PALConfig.h in the project for the sending app and change the URL of the `#define DEBUG_PLIST_URL` by pasting in the Dropbox URL for your edited plist file.

 The debug plist is used only if `DEBUG` is defined in the preprocessor.
 To set this definition, add the following setting to your XCode build setting: